Saddam-tech/eth-wld-bridge/README.md

 ![node-tx-track](assets/node-tx-track.png)

+- Now we can safely delete the PRIVATE_KEY_PW variable from the environment file.

-- Ether lock event detection state on chain 2 (Worldland):
+* Ether lock event detection state on chain 2 (Worldland):

 ![lock-event-detect](assets/lock-event-detect.png)